Hit Me Up’s Consent Process

 Hit Me Up manages its consent process internally, with external consultancy.

-When emailing consent@hitmeupnyc.com, you will be in direct communication with Summer, and may also receive support from Co-Founder Alice, or third-party support Emma Kaywin & their network of community-based consent experts.
+When emailing consent@hitmeupnyc.com, you will be in direct communication with Summer, and may also receive support from Co-Founder Alice.

-If for any reason you are not comfortable contacting consent@hitmeupnyc.com, you are welcome to directly contact alice@hitmeupnyc.com, hawthorne@hitmeupnyc.com, or any other team member and we will do our best to assist you confidentially.
+If for any reason you are not comfortable contacting consent@hitmeupnyc.com, you are welcome to directly contact our Co-Founders Alice or Hawthorne, or any other team member and we will do our best to assist you confidentially.

-If you want to share information about a Co-Founder or core Hit Me Up team member, we encourage you to reach out to Emma Kaywin.
+If you want to share information about a Co-Founder or core HMU team member, or would like third-party support, we encourage you to reach out to Emma & Pink at saferspacesnyc@proton.me.

 How can I make a report or share information with the HMU team?

 Please email us directly at consent@hitmeupnyc.com to begin the process.
-All information will remain confidential within the confines of Hit Me Up, unless otherwise discussed with you.
+All information will remain confidential within the confines of HMU, unless otherwise discussed with you.

 *If there is an urgent safety concern at an active and upcoming event, please include this information at the top of your email, and we will respond as quickly as possible.*